 Nashoba Learning Group's (NLG) mission is to enable individuals with autism to function with the greatest possible productivity and independence in the community, home, workplace, and program setting throughout their lives.
 NLG was founded in 2002 to offer a different life trajectory for more impaired individuals with autism and their families.
 NLG's Day School program, located at 10 Oak Park Drive in Bedford, Massachusetts and 170 Lexington Road (first floor) in Billerica, Massachusetts provides outstanding, individualized education, training and intervention services to students aged 3 to 22 with autism Spectrum and related disorders.
 NLG's Adult Day program located at 170 Lexington Road (2nd floor) in Billerica, Massachusetts provides outstanding daily living, volunteer, community recreational, and, as appropriate, job skills training and day habilitation services to adults aged 22 and older with autism spectrum and related disorders so that they can continue to achieve their potential and be productive members of society throughout their lives.
-NLG's programs welcome individuals with autism and related disorders of any race, creed, color, sex, gender identification, religion, national origin, socioeconomic status, homelessness, language, or sexual orientation.
+NLG's programs welcome individuals with autism and related disorders of any race, creed, color, sex, sexual identity, sexual orientation, gender identity and/or expression, religious affiliation, national or ethnic origin, language, socioeconomic status or homelessness.